 The role of plastic straws…

 I want you to think about it: do you really need those straws?
 Is it so important to drink your water or cocktail or coffee through one?
-Are they really so useful, cheap and fancy, to neglect your own health and future for them?
-Believe me, its not.
-And even if there are some people whose life may depend on straws, the brought majority doesn’t actually need them at all.
+Are they really so useful, cheap and fancy that you should neglect your own health and future for them?
+Believe me, it is not.
+And even if there are some people whose lives may depend on straws, the brought majority doesn't actually need them at all.

 What can we do?

-I really feel like I’m repeating this on every blog post, but we’re at a point, where recycling isn’t a solutions anymore.
-We’re at a point, where we should start caring for our environment.
-So why don’t start with the small things in life?
+I really feel like I'm repeating this on every blog post, but we're at a point where recycling isn't a solution anymore.
+We're at a point where we should start caring for our environment.
+So why don’t you start with the small things in life?

-Many of you will probably ask themselves now: but what with all the soda and cocktails?
+Many of you will probably ask yourself now: but what with all the soda and cocktails?
 How should we drink them without a straw?
-Well, there are actually many environment-friendly alternatives.
+Well, there are actually many environmentally friendly alternatives.
 If you think colorful plastic straws are sexy, wait until you see the ones made out of glass or steel!
 Or one of our favorites: noodles!
-Yes, noodles aka Stroodles.
+Yes, noodles aka stroodles.
 Can it get even better?
 Of course!
 How about a collapsible straw you can take everywhere with you and impress your friends?
 Alternatives are endless!
 Explore them, choose your favorite and join the movement!

 The role of plastic straws…

 I want you to think about it: do you really need those straws?
 Is it so important to drink your water or cocktail or coffee through one?
-Are they really so useful, cheap and fancy, to neglect your own health and future for them?
-Believe me, its not.
-And even if there are some people whose life may depend on straws, the brought majority doesn’t actually need them at all.
+Are they really so useful, cheap and fancy that you should neglect your own health and future for them?
+Believe me, it is not.
+And even if there are some people whose lives may depend on straws, the brought majority doesn't actually need them at all.

 What can we do?

-We’re at a point, where recycling isn’t enough anymore.
-We’re at a point, where we should start caring for our environment.
-So why don’t start with the small things in life?
+We're at a point where recycling isn't enough anymore.
+We're at a point where we should start caring for our environment.
+So why don’t you start with the small things in life?

-Many of you will probably ask themselves now: but what with all the soda and cocktails?
+Many of you will probably ask yourself now: but what with all the soda and cocktails?
 How should we drink them without a straw?
-Well, there are actually many environment-friendly alternatives.
-Straws made out of glass or stainless steel for example are not just reusable but look also pretty.
+Well, there are actually many environmentally friendly alternatives.
+Straws made out of glass or stainless steel, for example, are not just reusable but also look pretty.
 Straws made out of paper are a good alternative as well, although most of the time they can be used only once.
 All of these options are great, however, the best alternative to plastic straws might be a bamboo straw, as it is reusable and biodegradable.
-Another unique and ecofriendly straw is “strawgetti”, a straw made out of uncooked noodles (and if you want, you can cook them after using them as straws).
+Another unique and eco-friendly straw is “strawgetti”, a straw made out of uncooked noodles (and if you want, you can cook them after using them as straws).
 You see?
 There are many alternatives to which you can switch.
 It all depends on your preference.
 And although most of them are slightly more expensive than a plastic straw, they are reusable.
-That means that in a long term, there isn’t a huge difference in pricing.
+That means that in the long term, there isn't a huge difference in pricing.
 If you want, you can check out some nice plastic-free online stores, like kappi, solocups, pandapackaging and many, many more.

-It’s time to make the first step and get rid of all your plastic straws.
-Make a positive impact on our world and start with it today!
+It's time to take the first step and get rid of all your plastic straws.
+Make a positive impact on our world and start today!